ariard/lightning-rfc/12-offer-encoding.md

 1. The SHA256 of: `LnLeaf` followed by the TLV entry.
 2. The SHA256 of: `LnAll` followed all non-signature TLV entries appended in ascending order.

-The Merkle tree inner nodes are SHA256('LnBranch' | lesser-SHA256 |
+The Merkle tree inner nodes are SHA256(`LnBranch` | lesser-SHA256 |
 greater-SHA256); this ordering means that proofs are more compact since left/right is inherently determined.

 If there are not exactly a power of 2 leaves, then the tree depth will be uneven, with the deepest tree on the lowest-order leaves.

-e.g. consider the encoding of an `lno` form with TLVs TLV1, TLV2 and TLV3:
+e.g. consider the encoding of an `offer` `signature` with TLVs TLV1, TLV2 and TLV3:

 ```
 LALL=SHA256(`LnAll`|TLV1|TLV2|TLV3)